Species group: Clams, Scallops and other Bivalves

 Behavior / temperament:

-The following water quality parameters should be maintained to assure your Maxima Clam’s health: Salinity: 1.020-1.025; pH: 8.1-8.4; Alkalinity 8-12 dKH; Calcium 300-480 mg/L. Strontium, iodine and other trace elements should be added as suggested by the product manufacturer.
+The following water quality parameters should be maintained in order to keep Crocea Clams in good health: Salinity: 1.020-1.025; pH: 8.1-8.4; Alkalinity 8-12 dKH; Calcium 300-480 mg/L. Strontium, iodine and other trace elements should be added as suggested by the product manufacturer.

-In addition to the nutrients provided by symbiotic algae, Maxima Clams should be given liquid plankton formulas designed for use with filter-feeding marine invertebrates on a daily basis.
+In addition to the nutrients provided by symbiotic algae, Crocea Clams require daily feedings of liquid plankton preparations designed for use with filter-feeding marine invertebrates.

 Clam larvae (veligers) are planktonic for several weeks.
-Captive breeding has not been documented in home aquariums.
+Captive breeding has not been recorded in home aquariums.

 Written by Frank Indiviglio